ni/systemlink-operations-handbook/handbook/openid-connect/openid-connect.md

     }
     ```

 In this example the `openid`, `email`, and `profile` scopes are requested.
 Additional scopes may be requested.
 Consult your provider's documentation regarding exposing scopes to clients.
 The `profile` and `email` scopes are required to populate first name, last name, and email fields in the SystemLink user preferences.
+These are derived from the `given_name`, `family_name`, and `email` claims respectively.

 Each scope contains claims you can map to roles within SystemLink workspaces.
 See [**Mapping OpenID Connect Claims to SystemLink Workspaces and Roles**](#mapping-openid-connect-claims-to-systemlink-workspaces-and-roles) for details.